Discrimination of any kind is strictly prohibited.

-People coming from outside the European Community are to ask for work and resident permits.
+For individuals coming from countries outside the European Union, obtaining work and resident permits is necessary.

 Immigrant Council of Ireland

-As for the attribution of a resident permit, a written note from a flatmate together with an ESB bill established at your name should be sufficient.
-More information: here
+When it comes to getting a resident permit, a written note from a roommate along with an ESB bill in your name should be enough.

-Form12A: Before starting any job in Ireland, you have to possess a special administrative form called the Form12A, used by the Tax Office to register you and follow up your tax payment process.
-Your employer is to fill it and will send it to the Tax Office.
-You can download it from the following link: http://www.revenue.ie/forms/form12a.pdf
+Form12A: Before you start any job in Ireland, you need a special administrative form called Form12A.
+This form is used by the Tax Office to register you and manage your tax payments.
+Your employer will fill it out and send it to the Tax Office.
+You can download the form from this link: https://www.revenue.ie/en/self-assessment-and-self-employment/documents/form12.pdf

 If you don't provide the Tax Office with a complete and filled Form12A, they will put you under the "emergency tax system."
 This means the Tax Office will deduct up to 54% from your salary until they receive all the required information.
 You can get back the over-deducted amount by requesting it later.
 However, it's best to comply with the Tax Office's requirements from the start.

 P45: At the end of each job, no matter the reason (such as contract completion or departure), your employer should give you a form called "P45."
 This form lists all the salaries you received during your previous job, along with the taxes paid on those salaries.
 You'll need to provide this form to your next employer.
 If you don't, the Tax Office might put you in the "emergency tax system," suspecting you of trying to evade taxes.
 If you don't find a new job immediately, you can visit the Tax Office with your P45 form and ask for a tax refund for the period of your employment.
 Additionally, it's a good idea to double-check the accuracy of your tax payments with the Tax Office.
 When you start a new job, remember to notify the Tax Office about your new employer's details.